-An increase of 100 basis points in interest rates would have a direct positive impact of €5.6 million on the Group's net finance costs at December 31st, 2011, compared with a positive impact of €0.5 million at December 31st, 2010 and a negative impact of €18.6 million at December 31st, 2010 and a negative impact of €18.6 million at December 31st, 2009.
-This calculation allows for cash, cash equivalents and derivatives, and assumes that total net debt/net cash remains stable and that fixed-rate debt at maturity is replaced by floating-rate debt.
+An increase of 100 basis points in interest rates would have a direct positive impact of €5.6 million on the Group's net finance costs at December 31st, 2011, compared with a positive impact of €0.5 million at December 31st, 2010 and a negative impact of €18.6 million at December 31st, 2009.This calculation allows for cash, cash equivalents and derivatives, and assumes that total net debt/net cash remains stable and that fixed-rate debt at maturity is replaced by floatingrate debt.

-The impact of a 100 basis point rise in interest rates on the fair value of the Group's fixed-rate financial assets and liabilities, after allowing for derivatives, can be estimated at €0.2 million at December 31st, 2011 compared with €1.3 million at December 31st, 2010 and €1.2 million at December 31st, 2009.
+The impact of a 100 basis point rise in interest rates on the fair value of the Group's fixed-rate financial assets and liabilities, after allowing for derivatives, can be estimated at $\notin 0.2$ million at December 31st, 2011 compared with $\notin 1.3$ million at December 31st, 2010 and $\notin 1.2$ million at December 31st, 2009.